EvolvingHomosapien/blackjack/readme.md

 # **JavaScript Data Types Quiz:**

+## **About JavaScript Data Types Quiz**

 The JavaScript Data Types quiz is a 10 question web application quiz game built to help developers learn and differentiate between the various eight data types in JavaScript.

+## **Personal Note**

-JavaScript was the first language that I learned in General Assembly's Software Engineering Immersive bootcamp.
-I originally built this quiz to help myself learn the various eight datatypes in JavaScript, but I soon realized it could help others, too.
+JavaScript was the first programming language that I ever learned during General Assembly's Software Engineering Immersive bootcamp.

+I originally built this JavaScript quiz to help myself learn the various eight datatypes in JavaScript, but I soon realized it could help others, too.

 ## **Screenshots**: